samuelm203/samuelm203/README.md

 # 💫 About Me:
-🧑‍💻 I’m currently working on becoming a Software Engineer<br>🌱 I’m currently learning the basic of programming<br>🫀 I’m looking to collaborate on fun, innovative and creative projects
+🧑‍💻 I’m currently working on becoming a Software Engineer<br>
+🌱 I’m currently learning the basic of programming<br>
+🫀 I’m looking to collaborate on fun, innovative and creative projects<br>

 ---